Brief: Don’t throw your old computer just yet. Use a lightweight Linux distro and revive that decades-old system.

 Let’s see which lightweight Linux distro you should use.

-Best Lightweight Linux distros
+Best Lightweight Linux distros for old laptops and desktops

 I’ll try to order the list in decreasing order of hardware requirement.
 Which means the lightweight Linux distro at the number one position would need the minimum hardware.